The College of Information Science and Technology (IS&T) is a path-breaking model for information technology education.

 One of only 14 such programs in the United States, Bioinformatics is a rapidly growing scientific discipline that has a solid IT foundation.
 With this degree, you will be able to help answer the big questions of public health by analyzing, collecting and processing data describing the structure and function of biological systems.

 The need for secure information systems has become a paramount concern as our digital-based society continues to become even more connected.
-Cyber security is a rapidly-changing field, and our IA degrees prepare you to address fundamental problems in protecting online assets.
+Cybersecurity is a rapidly-changing field, and our degrees prepare you to address fundamental problems in protecting online assets.

 The only undergraduate degree of its kind in the United States, our IT Innovation degree appeals to the entrepreneurial student.
 By empowering students to design their own curriculum and combining it with a solid core of IT coursework, the sky's the limit for the possibilities a degree in IT Innovation will give you.

 Building your ability to solve problems better, a degree in MIS will help you integrate technology into your career track.
 MIS faculty specialties include collaboration science, IT for development, human-computer interaction, rural health information management, and virtual project management.
-Dual degree programs are available in Business Administration and MIS (MBA-MS in MIS) and Public Administration and MIS (MPA–MS in MIS).
+Dual degree programs are available in Business Administration as well as Public Administration.

 An education in Computer Science provides a firm foundation in the theory and applications of computing while preparing you for a career in an ever-changing field.
 Our multidisciplinary approach will provide you a strong foundation for graduate study, entry into many computing professions and lifelong professional growth.
 A dual-degree undergraduate program in Computer Science and Computer Engineering is also available.